-Thrips may be small in size but the damage they can cause to your plants can serious.
-They feed on plant juices and sap by biting their way into plant stems or by using their syringe-like mouths to extract liquid from leaves.
+Thrips may be small in size but the damage they can cause to your plants can be serious.
+They feed on infested plant juices and sap by biting their way into affected plant stems or by using their syringe-like mouths to extract liquid from the upper and underside of leaves.

-Herbaceous ornamentals and certain vegetable crops are more susceptible to serious injury caused by thrips.
+Herbaceous ornamentals and certain vegetable crops are more susceptible to serious injury caused by old and young thrips.
 These insects can distort the growth of plants and cause damaged leaves to become paper-like and distorted.

-Stippling can also appear on leaves and they can fall off prematurely.
+Stippling can also appear on old and young leaves, and they can fall off prematurely.
 Flower petals affected by thrips can exhibit color breaks and dark streaks caused by feeding injury.

 Thrips can cause cosmetic damage to fruits.
 In avocadoes and citrus fruits, thrips can cause brown to silvery scabs.
 On apples, nectarines, and raspberries, they can deform and/or scar developing fruits.